Skip to Content

 Electronic Ignition

-With an electric ignition upgrade, you can adjust the settings of your gas fireplace easily using a wall switch, a remote control or a timer.
-So in just a push of a button, you have the flexibility to turn the fireplace on or off, adjust the flame’s height and control your gas fireplace anywhere in your home.
+With an electric ignition upgrade, you can adjust the settings easily using a wall switch, a remote control, or a timer.
+So with just a push of a button, you have the flexibility to turn the unit on or off, adjust the flameโs height, and control your unit anywhere in your home.

-An electronic ignition requires a battery operated connection or a power line installation.
-Routing a gas fireplace to a power line typically costs more because of the additional parts, wiring and electrical work.
+An electronic ignition requires a battery-operated connection or a power line installation.
+Routing your unit to a power line typically costs more because of the additional parts, wiring, and electrical work.

-On the other hand, a battery operated connected is cheaper and much easier to install but will require you to replace the batteries over time.
+On the other hand, a battery-operated connection is cheaper and much easier to install but will require you to replace the batteries over time.

-Electronic ignition systems come with a flame sensing pilot feature.
-This special feature is activated when the fireplace is in use and when there are no flames detected, the electronic ignition system automatically shuts off the gas flow, and attempts to reignite the flame.
+Electronic ignition systems come with a flame-sensing pilot feature.
+This special feature is activated when in use, and when there are no flames detected, the electronic ignition system automatically shuts off the gas flow and attempts to reignite the flame.

 By definition, the turn down ratio compares the maximum heat output to the minimum heat output within which a burner will operate.
 It indicates the minimum output a fireplace can handle before turning off then cycling on and off frequently.
 The turndown ratio varies depending on how a burner is designed.